Capturing logic signals

 Please note that this totally depends on your board and the signals you’re observing and more importantly, the logic analyzer device configuration (threshold levels and sampling rate).
 In your case, you may see only flat signals, which may be normal and expected.

 If you don’t see expected signals, you may need to configure the logic levels (logic thresholds) and, if the logic analyzer device allows it, the sampling rate.
 You may change those parameters from the “Device” tab in ScanaStudio.

-In some cases, you may need to setup a trigger to capture intermittent signals that occur only once in a while.
-We’re not going to explain what is a trigger, but very shortly, a trigger will let your logic analyzer device wait for a particular event before starting a capture.
+In some cases, you may need to set up a trigger to capture intermittent signals that occur only once in a while.
+We’re not going to explain what is a trigger as it is covered in detail in this chapter, but very shortly, a trigger will let your logic analyzer device wait for a particular event before starting a capture.
 This configuration can be made in the “Trigger” tab, just under the device tab:

 A very easy trigger configuration that lets your logic analyzer wait for any activity on the logic channels, is to wait for any change on any channel:

 Learn more about trigger options in this chapter.

 Note: Both device configuration and trigger configuration will are handled in detail in other chapters.